shawnqin2001/CadaST/README.md

 ```

 ## Usage

-To get detailed tutorial, please refer to the [tutorial](./tutorial/).
+To get a detailed tutorial, please refer to the [tutorials](./tutorial/) and a use case on [Colab](https://colab.research.google.com/drive/1fVL0CZY1ElqoU-uURQPgiAUyb1RJRYmd?usp=sharing).

 ### Parameters